mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/curve_engine.rst

 In addition, you have access to two checkboxes:

-* Paint connection line, which toggles the visibility of the connection line
+* Paint connection line, which toggles the visibility of the connection line.
 * Smoothing, which...
 I have no idea actually.
 I don't see any differences with or without it.
 Maybe it's for tablets?

 .. image:: /images/brushes/Krita-tutorial6-I.1-2.png